On This 3-Hour Guided Tour, You Can Expect to:

 - Liquid refreshment from one of Nashville’s own whistle-wettin’ brewhouses

-- An open-flame grilled, brisket-blend slider known for rockin’ this country-lovin’ city
+- An open-flame grilled burger known for rockin’ this country-lovin’ city

 - A classic cocktail infused with modern Southern flair